PCBs

 Integrated Clean Water Plan & PCBs

-The City of Spokane voluntarily developed a comprehensive Integrated Clean Water Plan that will greatly enhance the health of the Spokane River.
-The plan includes projects to reduce overflows from combined sewers to the river, reduce stormwater runoff entering the river, and to improve the treatment at the City's wastewater treatment plant.
-The plan includes work that is mandated and other voluntary work that just makes sense for the health of the river.
+In 2024, the City of Spokane voluntarily adopted a comprehensive Integrated Clean Water Plan that is greatly enhancing the health of the Spokane River.
+The plan included projects to reduce overflows from combined sewers to the river, reduce stormwater runoff entering the river, and to improve the treatment at the City's wastewater treatment plant.
+The plan included work that is mandated and other voluntary work that just makes sense for the health of the river.

 PCBs Pie Chart

-The plan takes aim at a variety of pollutants and will deliver magnitudes greater pollution reduction benefits to the river than if the City chose to complete only the work that is required by the Clean Water Act and other mandates.
+The plan took aim at a variety of pollutants to deliver magnitudes greater pollution reduction benefits to the river than if the City chose to complete only the work that was required by the Clean Water Act and other mandates.

 PCBs and related toxics are of particular interest.
 The Spokane River and Lake Spokane are on the State of Washington's 303(d) list of impaired water bodies for PCBs.
-As a result, the City is participating in the work of Spokane River Regional Toxics Task Force, which is tasked with developing direct-to-implementation projects to reduce PCBs.
+The EPA is currently developing a PCB Total Maximum Daily Load (TMDL) for the Spokane River.
 The City ranked PCB removal high when it evaluated the environmental benefits of the projects it selected for the Integrated Plan.

-The Integrated Plan also includes an adaptive management approach.
-The approach would remove stormwater from combined and separated stormwater piping as part of street and other public works projects.
+The Integrated Plan also included an adaptive management approach.
+The approach removes stormwater from combined and separated stormwater piping as part of street and other public works projects.
 The City has budgeted for a $5 million annual investment for the utility portion of such projects.
-This work would capture PCBs on site, although the City hasn't quantified the PCB reduction benefit of this approach yet.
+This work will capture PCBs on site and prevent it from enter the river.

 PCBs Bioaccumulate